DataDog/system-tests/docs/architecture/overview.md

 ## How do I troubleshoot a failing test?

+As system tests is blackbox testing, there will likely be very little information about your failing test in output.

 The first method of troubleshooting should be to inspect the logs folder.

+The folder is usually `./logs/`.

-The logs folder is set on the `SYSTEMTESTS_LOG_FOLDER` variable in in the `./run.sh` file, but you should be able to notice an aptly named folder created after your tests run.
+If you are running a non-default scenario: the logs folder is set with the `SYSTEMTESTS_LOG_FOLDER` variable in in the `./run.sh` file.

 ```mermaid
 flowchart TD